-College of DuPage Chooses Watermark to More Effectively Manage Faculty Reviews and Activities
+College of DuPage Chooses Watermark to More Effectively Manage Faculty Reviews, Activities & Course Evaluations

 As a public community college in Illinois with more than 1,400 adjunct faculty, the College was intent on increasing efficiencies in its faculty activity documenting and reporting, as well as evaluations, reviews, and promotion and tenure processes.
 Prior to selecting technology to support their processes, COD manually maintained faculty information in a variety of systems.
 The College will implement Watermark across campus to centralize information, enable expanded data collection abilities, and streamline processes — with a goal of evaluating all adjunct faculty every three years and better supporting faculty in their professional development.

-Plus, when faculty upload this vita data into Watermark, COD can produce activity reports for the purposes of annual departmental and College-wide review and celebrations of faculty accomplishments.
-Data is easily accessed for promotion and tenure discussions, accreditation requirements, and reports to all stakeholders.
-With Watermark, COD will reduce the amount of time spent capturing, organizing, and analyzing faculty information, as well as ease the documentation process for faculty.
+Plus, when faculty upload this vita data into Watermark, the College can produce activity reports for the purposes of annual departmental and College-wide review and celebrations of faculty accomplishments.
+Data is easily accessed for promotion and tenure discussions, accreditation requirements, and reports to internal or external constituents.

 Sr. Director, Corporate Communications